Credit cards and cash withdrawals

 That essentially elevates cash to the level of purchases: cardholders can pay off in full at the end of the month and avoid interest.

-Another deal - the Halifax Clarity credit card - doesn't charge a fee on cash withdrawals and charges interest at the same rate as purchases, reducing the cost somewhat.
+Another deal - the Halifax Clarity credit card (cost of credit) - doesn't charge a fee on cash withdrawals and charges interest at the same rate as purchases, reducing the cost somewhat.

 Note that this information is correct as of the byline date above, click through to the providers to find more information.